 Butler’s attitude regarding the religious institutions recapitulates his general attitude; he could see both sides of any issue, especially as it applies to practice.
 The general narrative Butler accepted from the start is that of a divine creator who governs the world.
 This supreme governor intervenes in history in many ways, but especially with the introduction of life and of moral agents such as the human beings.
 The humans were especially suited to living in community, but neither the individuals nor the whole communities were free of corruption.
-At the appropriate time, God selected a single people, the Jewish nation, and out of the Jews, he chose a single prophet, Jesus, to be instrumental in the redemption of the world, or so they thought.
+At the appropriate time, God selected a single people, the Jewish nation, and out of the Jews, he chose a single prophet, Jesus, to be instrumental in the redemption of the world.
 Much of what happened next happened because the Jews and the Christians were held captive by this picture of their selection by the deity.
 Modern Jews and Christians may have doubts about the historicity of their divine selection, they may even abandon the faith of their ancestors because of these doubts.
 What they cannot doubt or deny is that what they think and do today with their lives is deeply conditioned by the narrative of having been chosen that surrounded them at birth and continued to hold their imagination captive.
 Of course those who entered the world as Christians, Jews, Muslims or whatever by the accident of birth can repudiate all that and go on thinking and living as atheists, but what they cannot do is go back and erase the religious circumstances of their birth, what they cannot deny is the thousands of years it took to develop and produce those circumstances.
 Nor can they do more than a little to end or change the direction of that narrative.

 The Christians of today, of Butler’s day, and of the original following assembled by Jesus, are all socially adapted to the same purpose, their business of life.
 This business is to continue the original mission of Jesus, stated with great clarity in the Bible.
 What we learn from Butler is the extreme emphasis on practice, on the living of the mission.
 The rich should give freely and liberally to the poor for their good as much as for the good of the poor, but just as important and if anything more immediate is that the rich set a good example in what they do with what they own or otherwise control.
 For Butler, the best way to communicate Jesus’ message is by living the life, more than by expounding the doctrine.
 Preaching the Gospel is a supplement to living the Gospel, not a substitute.
 Butler was a kind of pragmatist, but he was no anti-intellectual.
 The best way to communicate the Christian life is to live the life, not talk about it.
 Our corruption of the original intent requires considerable effort and disciplined use of innate faculties.
-We live, as Butler and others says, in a ruined world.
+We live, as Butler and others say, in a ruined world.
 The institutions as they have come down to us challenge the practice of Christianity, but without the religious institutions we would have no chance of retrieving the original intent.

-Butler’s adult life was dedicated to the institution of the Anglican Church.institutionalized.
+Butler’s adult life was dedicated to the institution of the Anglican Church..
 He lived with his family until he went away to the dissenting academy kept by Samuel Jones prior to conforming to the established Church of England in the service of which he spent the rest of his life.